testit-tms/adapters-java/testit-adapter-cucumber7/Readme.md

 Use tags to specify information about autotest.

 Description of tags:
-- `WorkItemIds` - a method that links autotests with manual tests.
-Receives the array of manual tests' IDs
+- `WorkItemId` - a method that links an autotest with a manual test.
+Receives a single globalId
+- `WorkItemIds` - deprecated, use `WorkItemId` instead
 - `DisplayName` - internal autotest name (used in Test IT)
 - `ExternalId` - unique internal autotest ID (used in Test IT)
 - `Title` - autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used